gymrek-lab/TRTools/PUBLISHING.rst

 1. First, locate the most recent PR prefixed "chore(main)" created by our Github actions bot
 2. List a maintainer of our repository (@gymrek-lab/trtools) as a reviewer of the PR and ask them to merge it
 3. The bot will automatically create a new version on PyPI and tag a release on Github

+Lastly, the change needs to be published to bioconda.

 A bioconda bot will automatically open a pull request (within a day?) updating the version number and the PyPI reference.
 If there are no new dependencies, no changes to the build,